JacksonLDavis/gamebook-template/README.md

 # gamebook-template
-An HTML/CSS/JavaScript template for a gamebook (work in progress)
+An HTML/CSS/JavaScript template for a gamebook